Skip to content

 pgzrun.go()

-Introducing Muncher
+Step 1: Introducing Muncher

 Our protagonist is called Muncher and is a yellow round ball that likes to eat little yellow pellets.
-Muncher will be comtrolled by the player and can be moved around the screen using the cursor keys.
+Muncher will be controlled by the player and can be moved around the screen using the cursor keys.
 Muncher will be 32 x 32 pixels in size and will be animated.
 Therefore you will need at least 2 images for Muncher.
 You can create your own images using a paint program that supports transparency (all the images provided here were created using PixilArt) or you can use my images that are provided below.

 The two images should be called muncher.png and muncher2.png.
 Create a images folder in your project and place your files in there as illustrated in the screenshot below.